xabbu42/Master/arbeit.md

 --------------

 The main result of the last chapter does not exactly match Yu's result.
-We have shown that prehistoric cycles in G3s are sufficient for self-referentiality but only for the expanded definition of self-referentiality considering the set of all inputs $IN$.
+I have shown that prehistoric cycles in G3s are sufficient for self-referentiality but only for the expanded definition of self-referentiality considering the set of all inputs $IN$.
 The question arises if this expansion is actually necessary.
 The following